greenelab/deep-review/sections/06_discussion.md

 any predictive power with transfer learning on closely related testing tasks from different datasets, clearly demonstrating a limit to the cross-task generalization capability of one-shot models [@tag:AltaeTran2016_one_shot].

 `TODO: remind that MTL with many tasks did not necessarily help when the tasks were not sufficiently similar, and "sufficiently similar" is hard to define`
+The role of task relatedness in multitask learning remains poorly understood.

 Overall, multimodal and transfer learning strategies demonstrate high potential for many biomedical applications that are otherwise limited by data volume.